 - Be sure furniture is arranged to make room for any mobility equipment.

 - Create a care plan schedule that lets your loved one know who will be with them and when.

 - Be sure the house is clean and disinfected eliminating allergens and bacteria.

 - Place items that are used daily within easy reach.

-- Introduce your loved one to their transition care services provider before they are discharged.
+- Introduce your loved one to their provider before they are discharged.

-To learn more about the many transition care services we offer, contact Comfort Keepers of Burton, MI at (810) 207-3770 and let us schedule a free in-home consultation with one of our senior care advisor.
+To learn more about the many transitional care services we offer, contact Comfort Keepers of Burton, MI at (810) 207-3770 and let us schedule a free care consultation with one of our senior care advisor.